We are constantly evolving our hiring skills and practices.

 - You can elaborate on what you expect from your professional life (short, mid and long term)

-- You are aware about how you see yourself in our company
+- You are aware of how you see yourself in our company

-- You can explain why you really want to work with us
+- You can explain why you want to work with us